 In-text citations direct the reader to a specific source on your references page.
 In general, you need to include either the author or title, and the year of publication.
-Below are the most commonly used in-text citation formats.
 For more detail, refer to the Publication Manual of the American Psychological Association.

 If you name the author in your sentence, you need to include the publication year in parenthesis.